 Customs may also assess liquidated damages if proper import procedures are not followed, or if goods are released, subsequently found to be inadmissible, and not redelivered to Customs’ custody within allowable timeframes.
-In addition, Customs may assess penalties for false or negligent drawback claims and NAFTA certificates of origin.
+In addition, Customs may assess penalties for false or negligent drawback claims and USMCA certificates of origin.

 Where penalties are imposed, the assessments are noted by Customs in its compliance database.
 This record reflects the importer’s risk designation, and as a result, companies may find themselves subjected to more frequent Customs inspections and longer processing times.

 The primary Customs monetary penalty statute is 19 U.S.C. § 1592 (penalties for fraud, gross negligence and negligence).
 Under the statute, Customs can assess monetary penalties up to the domestic value of the imported merchandise.
 In pertinent part, it provides that 'without regard to whether the United States is or may be deprived of all or a portion of any lawful duty, tax, or fee thereby, no person, by fraud, gross negligence, or negligence — (a) may enter, introduce, or attempt to enter or introduce any merchandise into the commerce of the United States by means of (i) any document written or oral statement, or act which is material and false, or (ii) any omission which is material.'

 CBP requires payment of duties properly due that were underpaid or not paid at all as a result of the violation.
 In addition, 19 U.S.C.
 592 provides for the assessment of penalties at a maximum of: